-NOTICE IS HEREBY GIVEN that the Annual Meeting (the "Meeting") of the holders of Class A Subordinate Voting Shares and Class B Shares of Transcontinental Inc. (the "Corporation") will be held only via live audio webcast at https://web.lumiagm.com/422177089 on Wednesday, March 13, 2024, at 10:00 a.m. for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual Meeting (the "Meeting") of the holders of Class A Subordinate Voting Shares and Class B Shares of Transcontinental Inc. (the "Corporation") will be held via live audio webcast at https://meetings.lumiconnect.com/400-315-265-255 on Tuesday, March 11, 2025, at 2:00 p.m. for the following purposes:

-- 1. to receive the consolidated financial statements of the Corporation for the fiscal year ended October 29, 2023 and the auditors' report thereon; - 2. to elect the Corporation's directors for the coming year; - 3. to appoint KPMG LLP as auditors and to authorize the directors to fix their remuneration; - 4. to consider an advisory (non-binding) resolution on executive compensation; and - 5. to transact such other business as may properly be brought before the Meeting.
+- 1. to receive the consolidated financial statements of the Corporation for the fiscal year ended October 27, 2024 and the auditors' report thereon; - 2. to elect the Corporation's directors for the coming year; - to appoint KPMG LLP as auditors and to authorize the directors to fix their remuneration; - 4. to consider an advisory (non-binding) resolution on executive compensation; and - 5. to transact such other business as may properly be brought before the Meeting.

-The directors have, by resolution, fixed the close of business on January 16, 2024 as the record date for the determination of the shareholders of the Corporation entitled to receive notice of the Meeting.
+The directors have, by resolution, fixed the close of business on January 13, 2025 as the record date for the determination of the shareholders of the Corporation entitled to receive notice of the Meeting.

-As permitted by Canadian securities regulators, this year, we are using notice-and-access to deliver this Circular and our annual report (Meeting materials) to both our registered and non-registered shareholders.
+As permitted by Canadian securities regulators, this year, we are using notice-and-access to deliver this Circular and our annual report ("Meeting materials") to both our registered and non-registered shareholders.
 This means that the Meeting materials are being posted online for you to access rather than being mailed out.
 Notice-and-access gives shareholders more choice, substantially reduces our mailing costs, and is environmentally friendly as it reduces paper and energy consumption.